Podcast: The future of fearless communications

 You can listen, watch the podcast, or read the full transcript down below.
 We hope you find this conversation as insightful as we did.Apple Podcasts | Spotify | Stitcher

-But before I start firing off my myriad of questions, because, you know, obviously we had a great pre-podcast discussion already and that was so much fun so I'm really excited about this, but before I dive into that, please, Andrew and Elizabeth, can you introduce yourselves to our audience?
+Before I start firing off my myriad of questions, because we had a great pre-podcast discussion already and that was so much fun, so I'm really excited about this, but before I dive into that, please, Andrew and Elizabeth, can you introduce yourselves to our audience?

 Andrew Brown: Sure.
 And Jonathan, thank you so much for having us today.
 I'm going to jump in, I'm going to introduce Elizabeth Williams.

-But what's really unique about Elizabeth, is that she brings a compassion for employees' wellbeing.
-And so she truly cares about people thriving in their workplaces and contributing their insights enthusiastically, and being truly appreciated.
-And I've seen that there are thousands of people around the globe that are happier, more productive and more fulfilled at their jobs because of Elizabeth Williams.
+What's really unique about Elizabeth, is that she brings a compassion for employees' wellbeing.
+She truly cares about people thriving in their workplaces and contributing their insights enthusiastically, and being truly appreciated.
+I've seen that there are thousands of people around the globe that are happier, more productive and more fulfilled at their jobs because of Elizabeth Williams.

 One thing people don't maybe know about him is that he is an author of several business books, including Do or Die Communications and, he and I are proud to combine forces to try to make co-organizational communications suck just a little bit less.

 Jonathan Davies: Amazing.
-So basically we've got Batman and Batman put together, or Batman and Batwoman, or Batwoman and Batwoman, it doesn't matter, there is no Robin here.
+Basically we've got Batman and Batman put together, or Batman and Batwoman, or Batwoman and Batman, it doesn't matter, there is no Robin here.
 You're both on completely equal footing.

 Andrew Brown: Yep.

 Jonathan Davies: That's an amazingly interesting part because I think that fearlessness is increasingly becoming very important for Internal Communicators.
-And also, you know, the courage that's required to become fearless.
+Also, the courage that's required to become fearless.
 Now we've dealt with the Corona pandemic, we've had podcasts on it.
 We've had a myriad of talks.
-You both have also put out quite a lot of contents on how we can, you know, deal with the Corona pandemic reality.
-But you know, at a certain point, this will end, now in the meantime, Internal Comms has been able to ride a wave of respect, right?
+You both have also put out quite a lot of contents on how we can deal with the Corona pandemic reality.
+At a certain point, this will end, now in the meantime, Internal Comms has been able to ride a wave of respect, right?

 Because CEO's, and to be honest, the rest of the company, suddenly started realizing how vital it is to have somebody to facilitate communications within your organization.
 Now my question to you both is, and I'm really curious to hear your visions on this, is how can we capitalize on that newly found respect that Internal Communicators have just won, and use it to kind of skyrocket themselves into a better position than they were before.
 How can they remain fearless with the respect that they won.